The Centrality of Repeating Words in A Course in Miracles

 Remember the power and importance of these words

-- Finally, repeat the idea for today once more, and devote the rest of the practice period to trying to focus on its importance to you, the relief its acceptance will bring you by resolving your conflicts once and for all.
+Finally, repeat the idea for today once more, and devote the rest of the practice period to trying to focus on its importance, the relief its acceptance will bring to you by resolving your conflicts once and for all.
 (65.7:1)

 This is clearly yet another strategy for laying hold of the gift.
 If you believe that a certain manufactured good holds power and importance for you, you will make the necessary financial investment to make it yours.
 In the same way, if you believe that a certain idea holds power and importance for you, you will make a mental investment in it.
 Your mind will quickly and surely reach out for it and make it yours.